mmuniz0/guestbook-gitops/README.md

 * Kubectl version 1.18 or newer
 * [Kustomize](https://github.com/kubernetes-sigs/kustomize)

-In this example, you will install the standard [Guestbook sample application](https://kubernetes.io/docs/tutorials/stateless-application/guestbook/) to EKS.
+In this example, you will install the standard [Guestbook sample application](https://kubernetes.io/docs/tutorials/stateless-application/guestbook/) to MinkubeF.
 Then you’ll make a change to the look of the buttons and deploy it to Minikube with GitOps.

 ## Part 1: Fork the Guestbook app repository